 Prior to joining NBC4, Arreola spent two years as a general assignment reporter and fill-in anchor for KTNV Channel 13 in Las Vegas.
 A first generation Mexican American and fluent in Spanish, she also served as a general assignment reporter for KRCA-Estrella TV in Los Angeles, and bureau chief at KPMR Univision in Santa Barbara.

-While not out in the field gathering news, Arreola enjoys spending quality time with her large extended family.
-She enjoys traveling with her husband and young daughter.
+While not out in the field gathering news, Arreola enjoys spending quality time and traveling with her family.
 One of her life-long dreams is to get her pilot’s license.

 Fluent in Spanish, Arreola is a member of the National Association of Hispanic Journalists and the California Chicano News Media Association.
 She graduated from Cal State Fullerton with a bachelor’s degree in broadcast journalism.